picolibc/picolibc/README.md

 areas unrelated to the code used by picolibc, so keeping things in sync has not been difficult so far.

+Here's a list of some differences between picolibc and newlib:

+ 1. Designed for and tested on 32- and 64- bit embedded systems.
+Newlib (and newlib-nano) are used on both embedded systems and Cygwin, with the bulk of the development focused on improving the Cygwin support.
+Because the Cygwin version needs to be very careful about ABI stability, many parts of the newlib code base are very difficult to change.
+Picolibc has no such constraints, so much work has been done to improve the ABI and API for use in embedded systems.

+ 2. Tinystdio.
+This new stdio implementation borrows some code from AVR-Libc along with substantial new code.
+The goal of tinystdio is to remain compatible with relevant C and POSIX standards while using a very narrow API to the underlying system (it only requires getc and putc) along with doing no internal allocation and using a minimal amount of RAM (16 bytes on a 32 bit system for stdin/stdout/stderr).

+ 3. Thread-local-storage support.
+Instead of creating a large data structure containing all possible thread-specific data, Picolibc uses the underlying TLS support from the compiler which only allocates the amount of per-thread storage needed to support the API called by the application.
+Typically, this means you use only 4 bytes for errno.

+ 4. Integrated test suite.
+The old newlib test code, which hasn't worked for years, has been fixed up and is used to test changes to the library.
+The test suite was used to correct numerous bugs in the library; many of those changes have been passed on to newlib.

+ 5. Bare-metal startup code and linker scripts for many architectures.
+These may not support precisely what your application requires, but these provide a good basis for writing your own startup code and linker scripts.
+These are used to create bare-metal versions of the test suite which can then be run using QEMU.

+ 6. Meson-based build system.
+This is largely used to avoid conflicts with the newlib autotools build system files, but a side effect is that the library builds very quickly.

+ 7. Narrow and well-defined POSIX OS requirements.
+Portions of Picolibc which require underlying OS support are documented so that you will know which functions are necessary based on the API in use.
+In particular, tinystdio requires no POSIX functions to support stdin/stdout/stderr, and instead requires only functions to get and put single characters to the target device.

+ 8. Built-in semihosting support for many architectures.
+This allows you to take advantage of existing gdb, openocd and qemu semihosting support for things like debugging output even before you have a serial port working.

+ 9. Clear BSD licensing.
+All non-BSD compatible library source code has been removed so that the status of the resulting library is not in question.

 ## Documentation

 Introductory documentation.
 Read these first: